giovanni-iannaccone/eikon/README.md

 # 🖼️ eikon - Image Processing Library

-eikon is a lightweight and efficient C++ library designed for those who want to handle JPEG, PNG, and PPM files without wading through a swamp of convoluted frameworks.
+eikon is a lightweight and efficient C++ library designed for those who want to handle image files without wading through a swamp of convoluted frameworks.
 It lets you load, tweak, and create images effortlessly, with built-in tools for adding geometric shapes.
 And for command-line lovers, there's a nifty utility that makes image manipulation refreshingly straightforward.

 <h3 align="center">
 "Make art with code, eikon takes care of the boring stuff"